a2800276/pomenator/README.md

 post](http://blog.sonatype.com/2012/07/learning-the-nexus-rest-api-read-the-docs-or-fire-up-a-browser/)
-which whines on about how hard it is to write up-to-date documentation for a REST API and then explains how to use the Chrome network inspector to see what calls their web frontend makes.
+which whines on about how hard it is to write up-to-date documentation for a REST API and then explains how to use the Chrome network inspector to see what REST-calls their web frontend makes.
 I wish I were joking.

 Here is all the documentation you need:

 - create the POM, jars and signatures as outlined above.
 - pack them all together into a single jar
 - upload them to: https://oss.sonatype.org/service/local/staging/bundle_upload
-- The upload is a POST with a raw body, none of that mime-multype crud
+- The upload is a POST with a raw body, don't need none of that mime-multipart crud
-- The upload can be authenticated with HTTP Basic
+- All HTTP requests can be authenticated with HTTP Basic Authentication
 - A successful upload returns status 201 and a bunch of JSON that contains an id in a property name `stagedRepositoryIds`
 - Finally, you "release" your upload by POSTing to: https://oss.sonatype.org/service/local/staging/bulk/promote
-- This request is also authenticated with Basic Authentication
 - It contains a Content-Type header indicating Javascript
 - It contains a body (again, raw) like this:

-    {"data":{"autoDropAfterRelease":true,"description":"<WHATEVER>","stagedRepositoryIds":["<YOUR_REPO_ID>"]}}
+    {"data":{"autoDropAfterRelease":true,"description":"{WHATEVER}","stagedRepositoryIds":["{YOUR_REPO_ID}"]}}

-- If you try to release too early, you'll get some sort of 500 error indicating that the repo is still "open" or "transitioning".
+- If you try to call the release endpoint too early, you'll get some sort of 500 error indicating that the repo is still "open" or "transitioning".
 I assume this means that the folks at sonatype are at the blacksmith's getting iron rings made for their core memory.
 - It seems that waiting 10 seconds between the upload and the 'release' call is usually sufficient to resolve the 500 problem.